caly-pso/disease_dashboard_app/README.md

 ###### [(Back to top)](#table-of-contents)

-To modify this application, you need to open up the covid_app.py files, and the fuction and graphing python files.
+To modify this application, you need to open up the covid_app.py files, and the function and graphing python files.
 To

 <br> -->